 Distraction: attempts to keep ourselves busy by thinking about other topics.
 This strategy can be found in the illustration I discuss in more detail at: https://your-nudge.com/designing-a-safe-experiment/

 Punishment: getting angry with oneself, and utilizing methods such slapping or pinching ourselves.
 This reminds us to control or stop a thought.
-Personally, I prefer the strategy of talking to ourselves differently.
+Personally, I prefer the strategy of starting something else or talking to ourselves differently.
 Certainly, acting differently seems necessary.

 Reappraisal: this involves reinterpreting our thought.
 You can challenge the validity of your thought and ask yourself for evidence (‘just how true is that thought‘ using a measure from 1: not at all true, to 7: totally true, without a doubt).
 You can seek a different way of thinking.
 For example, I could say: come on, Robin, you’ve said how badly you handled that, but what did you actually do about this last time around?